-In the movie 'My name is Julia Ross' from 1945, the street can be seen in its whole for the last time.
+In the movie 'My name is Julia Ross' from 1945, the street can be seen in its original form for the last time.

 The original Little Egbert Street as seen in 1945's 'My Name is Julia Ross'.

 In 1953 a fire destroyed the original Park Blvd buildings, including the right side and back end of Little Egbert street.
-This section was never rebuild although part of the original sidewalk remained in place for many years after.
+This section was never rebuild.
+Construction began on the new Park Blvd Apaertments, as they were called, and stretched all the way to that right side of Little Egbert Street, although part of the original sidewalk remained in place for many years after.
 In 1962, the street was used numerous times for the movie 'The Notorious Landlady' with Jack Lemmon and Kim Novak, for which the back end was turned in to a cemetery complete with a 10 foot tall fence and graves behind it.